Career and Life Planning

-This course provides students with the tools needed to make informed career decisions.
+Provides the tools needed to make informed career decisions.
 Assesses skills, values, interests, personality, obstacles, and approaches to decision making.
-The course provides instruction on how to research career information, gain access to information materials, and methods of exploring careers and majors.
+Develops skills for researching career and major information.
 Prerequisites: Placement into WR 115 and RD 115.
 Audit available.

 Students who successfully complete this course will be able to: